Piotrowskii/SimpleMusic/README.md

 This app was mainly created as a way to learn Flutter, but also for my own personal use, and it works well enough for me.
 I don’t plan to make major updates or improvements, as I’d like to move on to other projects.
 For fun (and the experience), I also designed the app icon and Play Store screenshots.

+(if you plan on building this i changed the NDK vesrion manually in build.gradle.kts so you will need to change it to version that maches yours)
 ## Gallery

 <table>